awsdocs/aws-codebuild-user-guide/doc_source/sample-elastic-beanstalk.md

 ### Step C1: Add Files to the Source Code<a name="sample-elastic-beanstalk-eb-cli-prepare"></a>

-In this step, you add an Elastic Beanstalk configuration file and a build spec file to the code you created in [Create the Source Code](#sample-elastic-beanstalk-prepare-source)\.
-You also create or identify a service role for the build spec file\.
+In this step, you add an Elastic Beanstalk configuration file and a buildspec file to the code you created in [Create the Source Code](#sample-elastic-beanstalk-prepare-source)\.
+You also create or identify a service role for the buildspec file\.

 1. Create or identify a service role that Elastic Beanstalk and the CLI can use on your behalf\.
 For information, see [Create a CodeBuild Service Role](setting-up.md#setting-up-service-role)\.